angular-experts-io/modern-angular-workshop/exercise-routing/README.md

 * Route definitions nesting and various UIs (replace in view, nest in view, ...)
 * Why and how order of route definitions matters (catch all route, product routes)?
 * Angular template variables and `exportAs` directive interaction
-* Signal input / route path params / route data / resolver precedence
+* Signal `input` / route path params / route data / resolver precedence
-* Signal input vs constructor time
+* Signal `input` vs constructor time
-* Order of Signals `effect` execution (URL state synchronization, first read, the update)
+* Writing to signals in effects (before Angular 19)

 ## How to use exercises